 From Colossians: A 28-Day Devotional

-Many of us have experienced the joy of being recognized for doing something good.
+Many of us have experienced the joy of being recognized for doing something well.
 From childhood to adulthood, we are rewarded for doing the right thing.
-Unfortunately, we have been conditioned to follow a merit system that has shaped some of us to believe that our level of blessings is based on our measure of goodness; even the blessing of salvation.

-- Do you find that your actions are Christ-centered or self-centered?
+- How can you tell when your actions are Christ-centered or self-centered?

 - What is one way you can use your actions to honor Jesus rather than yourself?